 Figure 4 compares results obtained from the numerical methods and the analytical solution.
 The initial river profiles slightly differ depending on spatial resolution due to interpolation of the steady-state artificial landscape with a spatial resolution of 100 m.
 The results show that TVD-FVM and implicit numerical solutions converge at increasing spatial resolutions.
-Where the time step of the implicit scheme is unbounded by the CFL criterion, however, the solution deviates from those adhering

-- 270 to the CFL criterion.
+Where the time step of the implicit scheme is unbounded by the CFL criterion, however, the solution deviates from those adhering to the CFL criterion.
 This illustrates that there is trade-off between numerical accuracy and numerical stability for an implicit scheme at long time steps.
-In addition, an implicit scheme at high spatial resolution and large time steps fails to converge to an analytical solution because uplift is modelled as a discrete stepwise rather than a continuous function (e.g. the sinusoidal uplift history used here) that inserts artificial shocks in the solution. - The TVD-FVM is consistently more accurate than the implicit methods at all spatial resolutions although the implicit FDM (CFL<1) approaches the high accuracy of the TVD-FVM at very high resolutions (6.25 m) (Fig. 5a).
-At lower spatial resolutions (>10 m) the numerical accuracy of the TVD-FVM is significantly higher compared to the accuracy obtained with the implicit methods at the cost of a slightly increased additional computation time.
-To achieve the same numerical accuracy as the TVD-FVM at 500 m spatial resolution (RMSE = 18.17, model runtime = 2.89 seconds), the implicit method (CFL<1) would need to be evaluated at 150 m which would take 12 times longer (model runtime = 36 sec) (Fig. 5b).
+In addition, an implicit scheme at high spatial resolution and large time steps fails to converge to an analytical solution because uplift is modeled as a discrete stepwise function rather than a continuous function (e.g., the sinusoidal uplift history used here) that inserts artificial shocks in the solution.

+The TVD-FVM is consistently more accurate than the implicit methods at all spatial resolutions, although the implicit FDM (CFL<1) approaches the high accuracy of the TVD-FVM at very high resolutions (6.25 m) (Fig. 5a).
+At lower spatial resolutions (> 10 m) the numerical accuracy of the TVD-FVM is significantly higher compared to the accuracy obtained with the implicit methods at the cost of a slightly increased additional computation time.
+To achieve the same numerical accuracy as the TVD-FVM at 500 m spatial resolution (RMSE = 18.17, model runtime = $2.89 \, \text{s}$), the implicit method (CFL<1) would need to be evaluated at 150 m, which would take 12 times longer (model runtime = $36 \, \text{s}$) (Fig. 5b).

-280 4.1.3.
-River incision and catchment-wide erosion rates
+4.1.3 River incision and catchment-wide erosion rates

-We hypothesize that the diffusive nature of commonly applied first order FDM is not restricted to the simulation of river longitudinal profiles but has systematic consequences for other measures derived from LEM simulations.
-Such measures include catchment-wide erosion rates that constitute the basis for model-field data comparison and model parametrization
+We hypothesize that the diffusive nature of commonly applied first-order FDMs is not restricted to the simulation of river longitudinal profiles but has systematic consequences for other measures derived from LEM simulations.
+Such measures include catchment-wide erosion rates that consti-